InnovAnon-Inc/AlphaTech/README.md

 # AlphaTech
-Beyond bleeding-edge technologies implemented in semi-coherent mumbles and rants
+Beyond bleeding-edge technologies implemented in semi-coherent mumbles and rants--too bleeding-edge to actually exist.
 ==========
 CInetD
 - pronounced "See Net Dee"